 |Mu, G.M., Hu, Y. (2016)||CYRM-12 (Chinese)||China||437||α = .92|

-Although the Resilience Research Centre does not officially offer the CYRM in any language other than English, many users have translated the measure for use in different contexts.
+Many users have translated the measures for use in different contexts.
 We offer those versions on our download page for you to reference.
-The CYRM is currently available in the following languages (not necessarily for all versions of the CYRM):
+They are currently available in the following languages:

 - Portuguese (Brazil)